Skip to content

 Short answers, pulled from the story.

-What does the title legatus Augusti pro praetore mean in Roman history?
+What did legatus Augusti pro praetore mean in the Roman Empire?

-How many provinces were ruled by legati Augusti in AD 68?
+Which provinces were governed by legati Augusti in AD 68?